Andreev bound states at nonmagnetic impurities in superconductor/antiferromagnet heterostructures: Spatial structure of the LDOS around impurity

 Another interesting feature of the spatial structure of the bound state LDOS is that the overall decay of the LDOS and "staggered" oscillations associated with the sublattice structure are also superimposed by oscillations of a larger spatial scale compared to the atomic one, which is nevertheless significantly smaller than the superconducting coherence length scale.
 We associate these oscillations with the generation of finite-momentum N\'eel-type triplet correlations, which were originally predicted for S/AF bilayers with metallic antiferromagnets due to the Umklapp electron scattering processes at the AF/S interface \cite{Bobkov2023_2}.
 The period of oscillations is $L_{osc} = \pi v_F/ \sqrt{\mu^2 - h^2}$.
 Data presented in Fig.~\ref{fig:LDOS_spatial} are calculated at $h=1.5 t$ and $\mu = 2 t$.
 Then $L_{osc} \approx 4 a$, which is in agreement with the additional oscillation period seen in the figure.
+More detailed data proving that the reason for the appearance of the additional period of the LDOS oscillations is the finite-momentum N\'eel triplet pairing can be found in Appendix \ref{appendix_spatial}.
+These data include the Fourier transform of Fig.~\ref{fig:LDOS_spatial}, explicit spatial structure of the N\'eel triplets demonstrating the same period.
+We also extracted the corresponding period for different $(h,\mu)$ points and checked that they are in excellent agreement with the analytical expression for $L_{osc}$, see Appendix \ref{appendix_spatial}.